dashapopova/Preprocessing/FlaskExample.md

 If you want to include the styling, create a folder `static` and put the .css files into that folder.
 Link your .css files to the corresponding .html files.

-For example, we want to make the thank you part yellow.
-We create a style.css file and put it into a static folder:
+For example, we want to make the *thank you* part yellow.
+We create a style.css file and put it into the `static` folder:

 ```
 h1{